 The Skoda Kodiaq has long been a watchword for sensible family motoring, with the original Kodiaq providing all the space, practicality, versatility, quality, equipment, comfort, refinement and safety that a family could need.

-The new, second-generation version, released in 2024, takes all those qualities and builds on them, with more space, equipment and driver assistance, and more tech all round.
+The new, second-generation version released in 2024, takes all those qualities and builds on them, with more space, equipment and driver assistance, and more tech all round.

-The cabin - which can be specified with either five- or seven seats - is even roomier than before, meaning greater space to stretch out, while the quality on show has also improved markedly.
-The large central infotainment screen and digital instrument panel behind the steering wheel also lend things a high-tech feel, and it's all refreshingly easy to use.
+A large central infotainment screen and digital instrument panel behind the steering wheel lends things a high-tech feel, and it's all refreshingly easy to use.
 What's more, Skoda's trademark 'Simply Clever' features - little touches designed to make everyday life that little bit easier - are present and correct.

 There's a wide range of engines on offer, meaning most people should find something to suit them, and all trim levels come with a very decent slice of standard equipment.
 And, while the Kodiaq is a wee bit more expensive than it was, it still feels like very good value for money.